 There Are Options

 There are many options for treatment that are a distance from the town you live in but still in California’s familiar state.
+New Leaf Detox and treatment provides Luxury rehab, bout also is affordable for most anyone with insurance.
 New Leaf is a detox and treatment center only six hours away in San Juan Capistrano.
 We specialize in treating some of the most pressing drug problems that face the Santa Cruz community.

 New Leaf even features a dual diagnosis program in case you’re suffering from several addictions.
 Don’t gamble on a location that doesn’t specialize in your specific problem; pick a place that cares.